MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 - Check if Azure Stack HCI supports your version of VMs to import and update your VMs as needed.
 See the **VM version support and update** section below on how to do this.

 - Backup all VMs on your source cluster.
 Complete a crash-consistent backup of all applications and data and an application-consistent backup of all databases.
+To backup to Azure, see [Use Azure Backup](https://docs.microsoft.com/azure-stack/hci/manage/use-azure-backup).

 - Make a checkpoint of your source cluster VMs and domain controller in case you have to roll back to a prior state.
 This is not applicable for physical servers.

 - Ensure the maximum Jumbo frame sizes are the same between source and destination cluster storage networks, specifically the RDMA network adapters and their respective switch network ports to provide the most efficient end-to-end transfer packet size.

+- The Azure Stack HCI hardware should have at least equal capacity and configuration as the source hardware.

-- If possible, physically locate the source and destination clusters as close together as possible to facilitate the fastest transfer of VMs.
+- Minimize the number of network hops or physical distance between the source and destination clusters to facilitate the fastest file transfer.

 ## VM version support and update